br4chu/johann/README.md

 Calling `up` method is equivalent to executing `docker-compose up -d` command.

-`waitForCluster` method waits for all containers within a cluster to be either healthy or running (if they have no health check).
+`waitForCluster` method waits for all containers within a cluster to be either healthy or, if they have no health check, running.
-For most consistent results, all your containers should implement health checks.
+For most consistent results in integration tests, all your containers should implement health checks.

 You can read more about container health checks [here](https://docs.docker.com/engine/reference/builder/#healthcheck).